racker/service-registry-docs/Integration-Instructions.md

 The first thing you will want to do when using the Rackspace Service Registry is create a session.

-As described in the Session section of the Concepts document, sessions enable clients to create persistent sessions on the server that are used as a context for other operations.
-Clients should first create a session and heartbeat it to maintain the session.
+As described in the Session section of the [Concepts](concepts) chapter, sessions give clients the ability to manage persistent context for one or more services.
+Clients should first create a session and heartbeat it to maintain it.

 To create a session, POST to /sessions, replacing "1234" with your account ID number, and using the auth token returned by the auth API.
 The request